 Depending on your context, have you assessed and mitigated risk to the lowest possible level… and then formally disclaimed the remaining risk to your client?
 Are you qualified to take responsibility for the type of risks you may encounter?
 Can you even ‘see’ all the risks involved?

 You need to feel personally confident that you have managed risk to a level of professional best practice.
-For physical risk, this means to a level that is at, or below, that experienced in the clients ‘everyday’ life.
+For physical risk, this means to a level that is at, or below, that which is experienced in the client's everyday life.
 You must also be able to demonstrate your risk management process to a court of law, to avoid being exposed to potential claims of criminal negligence.
 This applies regardless of your context or intention.

 Managing metaphysical risks is much more complicated.
 Perhaps another blog topic!
-However, in my 20 plus years of professional practice I have formally assessed risk for hundreds of programmes and courses.
-Without doubt the most prolific, serious, intractable and frequent risks working outdoors are physical.
+However, in my 20-plus years of professional practice, I have formally assessed risk for hundreds of programmes and courses.
+Without a doubt, the most prolific, serious, intractable and frequent risks of working outdoors are physical.
 So if you are intending to work outdoors, please bear this in mind!